gpjt/ParvOS/README.md

 We need a cross-compiler as per https://wiki.osdev.org/GCC_Cross-Compiler installed into the .gitignored directory `toolchain`, subdirectory `i686`

-The following steps worked on my Ubuntu machine:
+The following steps worked on my Arch and Ubuntu machines:

     cd toolchain/
     mkdir i686